Nikolay-Lysenko/readingbricks/README.md

 * search bar,
 * cloud of tags.

 You can look through the tag cloud and choose the tags you are interested in.
 If you are interested in a single tag, just push a button with it.
 However, if you need less trivial selection of notes, search bar should be used.
-Arbitrary logical expressions with AND and OR operators and parentheses are supported there.
+Arbitrary logical expressions with AND, OR, and NOT operators and parentheses are supported there.

 Enjoy reading!